-Beavers were once widespread across Wales, but due to over hunting by humans for their fur, meat and scent glands they became extinct after the Middle Ages and by the end of the 16th Century, they were extinct from the rest of Britain.
+Beavers were once widespread across the Wales, but due to over hunting by humans for their fur, meat and scent glands they became extinct after the Middle Ages in Wales and by the end of the 16th Century they were extinct from the rest of Britain.

-A family of three Eurasian Beaver has been released into an enclosure at our Cors Dyfi Nature Reserve, where they will assist with habitat management on the reserve.
-Once the beavers have settled into their new home (and the reserve is open once again!) you will be able to visit.
+A family of three Eurasian beavers have been released int an enclosure at our Cors Dyfi Nature Reserve, where they will assist with habitat management on the reserve.

 Thank you to everyone who responded to the NRW consultation for the Cors Dyfi beaver enclosure; we are very grateful for all of your support.
 We are really pleased to have been granted a licence for the release.